 - Culture and environment.

-Calgary, Vancouver and Toronto came in fifth, sixth and seventh respectively.
-While the ranking doesn’t take the cost of living into account, some cities stand out for their affordability and suitability for migrant workers.
+Calgary, Vancouver and Toronto came in fifth, sixth and seventh, respectively.
+While the ranking doesn’t take the cost of living into account, some cities stand out for their suitability for migrant workers.

 For example, Toronto and Winnipeg have large Filipino communities.
-Ontario, Alberta, Quebec and British Columbia, meanwhile, have large Pakistani communities.
+Calgary, Montreal and Vancouver have large Pakistani communities.

-More recently, the Nigerian immigrant community in Canada has been growing at an incredible rate.
-The recent US bans on travel mean that many Nigerian expats have opted for Canada instead, relocating to provinces such as Manitoba and Saskatchewan.
+More recently, the Nigerian community in Canada has been growing at an incredible rate.
+Recent US travel bans mean that many Nigerian expats have opted for Canada instead, relocating to provinces such as Manitoba and Saskatchewan.

 What is the cost of living in Canada for international students?